Skip to the content.

 2. Change column names to denote which method the results were generated from

-3. Remove unrelated columns
+3. Remove unnecessary columns

 4. Create a new column titled sig to identify if a gene was significant with an adjusted p-values < 0.05 using these labels: FindMarkers, DESeq2, both, or Not Significant